 Guests should refer to the Guest Information & Reservation Center to determine their specific ability to ride Alpengeist, Apollo's Chariot and Griffon.

-Companion restroom facilities are situated at the Main Entrance/Exit, Sesame Street Forest of Fun, First Aid, Germany, Scotland and France.
+Companion restroom facilities are situated at the Main Entrance/Exit, Sesame Street Forest of Fun, First Aid, Das Festhaus, Germany, Scotland, France, and Italy.

 Ride escorts may be required due to mechanical problems, weather conditions, or power interruption.
 If a ride escort is required, guests may need to negotiate stairs from the highest point of the ride and down steeply inclined catwalks or steps.
 Guests requiring assistance during the ride escort may be escorted last in order to expedite the ride escort process.
 Please inquire about specific procedures prior to boarding a particular attraction.